owid/covid-19-data/public/data/vaccinations/README.md

 Stored in [`vaccinations.csv`](vaccinations.csv) and [`vaccinations.json`](vaccinations.json).
 Country-by-country data on global COVID-19 vaccinations.
 We only rely on figures that are verifiable based on public official sources.

+This dataset includes some subnational locations (England, Northern Ireland, Scotland, Wales, Northern Cyprus…) and international aggregates (World, continents, European Union…).
+They can be identified by their `iso_code` that starts with `OWID_`.

 The population estimates we use to calculate per-capita metrics are all based on the last revision of the [United Nations World Population Prospects](https://population.un.org/wpp/).
 The exact values can be viewed [here](https://github.com/owid/covid-19-data/blob/master/scripts/input/un/population_2020.csv).

 * `location`: name of the country (or region within a country).